fennel-ai/client/docs/pages/concepts/introduction.md

 The first dataset will poll postgres table for new updates every minute and hydrate itself with new data.
 The second dataset hydrates itself from a kafka topic.
 Fennel supports connectors with all main sources - check [here](/concepts/source) for details.

+You might have also noticed another source with `webhook` on both the datasets with tier value set to `dev`.
+This is the case because in dev/testing scenarios, we don't want to hit production postgres.
+Here we are telling Fennel that postgres should only be used for prod.
+And for dev, we will be manually pushing data into the dataset (aka webhook in Fennel vocabulary).

 Hydrating datasets this way from external sources already looks somewhat cool because it allows you to bring data from multiple places in the same abstraction layer.
 But what to do with these datasets?

 Fennel lets you derive new datasets from existing datasets by writing simple declarative Python code - it's unimaginatively called a pipeline.
 Let's look at one such pipeline: